-Before law school, Daniel served as a Peace Corps Volunteer in Jordan from 2006 to 2008, where he taught English and worked in youth development.
+Before law school, Daniel was a Peace Corps Volunteer in Jordan from 2006 to 2008, where he taught English and worked in youth development.
 Daniel is a classically trained percussionist, and is proficient in Arabic.
 On the weekends, Daniel enjoys mountain biking in the Bay Area and backpacking through California’s wilderness.

 Bar Association of San Francisco, Real Property Section